rikkimongoose/ya-api-direct/README.md

 ## Units data

 Units data of last request is stored in ``units_data`` property.
 There're 3 keys in this hash:

 * ``just_used``
 * ``units_left``
 * ``units_limit``

+They were added only in Yandex Direct API 5.
+Calling the methods from 4 or 4 Live doesn't update them.

 ## Useful links